 |Last updated: February 2021

-Suggested citation: van der Sterren, A, Greenhalgh, EM, Knoche, D, & Winstanley, MH 8.5 Types of tobacco used by and levels of consumption among Aboriginal peoples and Torres Strait Islanders.
-In Scollo, MM and Winstanley, MH [editors].
+Suggested citation: van der Sterren, A, Greenhalgh, EM, Knoche, D, & Winstanley, MH 8.5 Types of tobacco used by and levels of consumption among Aboriginal and Torres Strait Islander peoples.
+In Greenhalgh, EM, Scollo, MM and Winstanley, MH (editors).
 Tobacco in Australia: Facts and issues.
-Melbourne: Cancer Council Victoria; 2016.
+Melbourne: Cancer Council Victoria; 2021.
 Available from http://www.tobaccoinaustralia.org.au/8-5-types-of-tobacco-used-by-and-levels-of-consump

-Most tobacco used by Aboriginal peoples and Torres Strait Islanders is in the form of manufactured cigarettes.
-The National Drug Strategy Household Surveys (NDSHS) of 2001,3 2004,4 2007,5 2010,6 and 20137 found that average consumption levels among Indigenous smokers were higher than among other Australian smokers.
-In 2013, Indigenous smokers aged 14 and over reported consuming, on average, 115 cigarettes each week (about 15 per day).3 The NDSHS data should be interpreted with some caution as sample sizes of Indigenous people are low, and survey methods may not capture a representative sample (see note i in Section 8.3).
-Data from the 2008 National Aboriginal and Torres Strait Islander Social Survey (which has a larger sample size) provides an estimate of the level of cigarette consumption for Indigenous smokers aged 15 and over of 15 cigarettes per day.8 However, this figure is based on national data, and just as smoking rates vary between locations (see Section 8.3.1), consumption rates are also likely to vary (see below).
+Most tobacco used by Aboriginal people and Torres Strait Islander peoples is in the form of manufactured cigarettes.
+The 2019 National Drug Strategy Household Survey (NDSHS) found that Aboriginal and Torres Strait Islander smokers aged 14 and over reported consuming, on average, 108 cigarettes each week (about 15 per day).3 The NDSHS data should be interpreted with some caution as sample sizes of Aboriginal and Torres Strait Islander peoples are low, and survey methods may not capture a representative sample (see note i in Section 8.3).
+Data from the 2018–19 National Aboriginal and Torres Strait Islander Health Survey (which has a larger sample size) provides an estimate of the level of cigarette consumption for Aboriginal and Torres Strait Islander daily smokers aged 15 and over of 12 cigarettes per day.
+The survey found that among daily smokers, just over one quarter (28%) smoked 20 or more cigarettes per day.
+The majority reported smoking either 1–9 cigarettes per day (35%), or 10–19 (38%).

-Studies have also reported low levels of consumption among pregnant Indigenous women.
+Studies have also reported low levels of consumption among pregnant Aboriginal and Torres Strait Islander women.
 A study in north Queensland found that over 60% of pregnant women who were current tobacco users smoked 10 or fewer cigarettes per day; furthermore, 40% of these women were assessed as having low physical nicotine dependence.6 Similarly, a Northern Territory study of maternal smoking found that 71% reported smoking 10 or fewer cigarettes per day.7

 It is also important to realise that the above figures represent average consumption levels.
-A number of reports, specific to Indigenous tobacco use, observe that since tobacco is often shared, and its purchase is dependent upon availability of funds, consumption may be sporadic and concentrated around pay days.
-2,17–19 Research involving urban Indigenous female smokers in Perth showed that about half of those respondents who smoked less often than daily, only smoked in conjunction with drinking alcohol.
+A number of reports, specific to Aboriginal and Torres Strait Islander tobacco use, observe that since tobacco is often shared, and its purchase is dependent upon availability of funds, consumption may be sporadic and concentrated around pay days.
+2,11-13 Research involving urban Indigenous female smokers in Perth showed that about half of those respondents who smoked less often than daily, only smoked in conjunction with drinking alcohol.
 About the same proportion did not purchase cigarettes themselves since the cultural expectation of sharing cigarettes catered for their needs.14

 There are no national data on use of roll-your-own tobacco (‘rollies’) in the Aboriginal and Torres Strait Islander population, but it is likely that use among these groups would be at least similar to or possibly higher than levels among the total Australian population, in part due to its price advantage2 and possibly also because of its facility as a product for chewing, or for blending with cannabis (see Section 8.11.2).
-Watson et al found that more than a third of Indigenous smokers surveyed in Northern Territory communities smoked hand-rolled cigarettes in 1986‒87.21 A 2008 cross-sectional survey in three Northern Territory communities reported that of 305 smokers aged 16 years and over, 57% smoked both factory-made cigarettes and loose ‘roll-your-own’ tobacco, 34% smoked factory-made cigarettes only, 2% smoked only loose tobacco, and 1% only chewed tobacco.9
+One study found that more than a third of Aboriginal and Torres Strait Islander smokers surveyed in Northern Territory communities smoked hand-rolled cigarettes in 1986‒87.15 A 2008 cross-sectional survey in three Northern Territory communities reported that of 305 smokers aged 16 years and over, 57% smoked both factory-made cigarettes and loose ‘roll-your-own’ tobacco, 34% smoked factory-made cigarettes only, 2% smoked only loose tobacco, and 1% only chewed tobacco.9

 The National Aboriginal and Torres Strait Islander Tobacco Control Project report found that people in Aboriginal and Torres Strait Islander communities in Queensland, New South Wales, the Australian Capital Territory, Victoria and Tasmania use chop-chop.
 Chop-chop is used among people in these communities for the same reasons that it is used among non-Indigenous Australians (i.e., its comparatively low price), but there are no data on the extent of its usage.
 As with other tobacco products, its use tends to be cyclical, peaking around pay days.
 Because chop-chop is generally sold in bulk quantities, it is often purchased communally.2

 The national surveys of Aboriginal and Torres Strait Islander smoking behaviour have not reported separately on types of tobacco consumed, and all have excluded chewing tobacco.
 Information on the chewing of pituri and other bush tobaccos and commercially available loose tobacco comes from local studies, many of which are considerably dated.
-Studies indicate that prevalence of tobacco chewing is low among Aboriginal and Torres Strait Islander people, although it more common in some Central Australian communities (southern NT, northern SA, and eastern WA).
+Studies indicate that prevalence of tobacco chewing is low among Aboriginal and Torres Strait Islander peoples, although it more common in some Central Australian communities (southern NT, northern SA, and eastern WA).

-Only one large-scale study, undertaken in the Northern Territory between 1986 and 1987,21 attempted to quantify this form of tobacco use in the Indigenous population, finding that one-quarter of respondents chewed tobacco.
+One large-scale study, undertaken in the Northern Territory between 1986 and 1987,15 attempted to quantify this form of tobacco use in the Aboriginal and Torres Strait Islander population, finding that one-quarter of respondents chewed tobacco.
 Women were more likely to chew tobacco than men (38% compared to 11%), and it was more popular among older age groups of both sexes, with almost half of the population aged over 60 reporting that they chewed tobacco.
 The uptake of chewing occurred at an early age, with young girls being taught to chew by their mothers and grandmothers.
 Three-quarters of chewers used commercial loose flake or plug smoking tobacco, and one-quarter used bush tobacco.
 All chewers mixed their tobacco with ash, in the traditional manner (see Section 8.2).
 Only a small proportion of individuals (4%) both smoked and chewed tobacco.15

-Studies in other parts of Australia have shown that tobacco chewing occurs at comparatively low levels.
-A study of smoking behaviour in two Victorian country towns showed that a very small number of Indigenous men (0.8%), and no women, chewed tobacco.
-In these populations, smoking was a majority behaviour (67% of men and 63% of women being current cigarette smokers).27 Another study on tobacco use among urban-dwelling Indigenous women aged 18 and over who attended an Aboriginal medical service in Perth found that 6% of respondents had chewed tobacco at some time, and of these women, just over half continued to chew regularly.14
+Studies in other parts of Australia in the 1990s found that tobacco chewing occurs at comparatively low levels.
+A study of smoking behaviour in two Victorian country towns showed that a very small number of Aboriginal and Torres Strait Islander men (0.8%), and no women, chewed tobacco.
+In these populations, smoking was a majority behaviour (67% of men and 63% of women being current cigarette smokers).23 Another study on tobacco use among urban-dwelling Indigenous women aged 18 and over who attended an Aboriginal medical service in Perth found that 6% of respondents had chewed tobacco at some time, and of these women, just over half continued to chew regularly.14